fgkolf/foyay.dev/src/content/posts/javascript-destructuring.md

 ---
-layout: '../../layouts/PostLayout.astro'
 title: 'Destructuring in Javascript'
-date: 2024-07-01
+date: 2024-01-07
 description: A way to "unpack" values from arrays, properties from objects, or any other iterable, into distinct variables.
 author: 'fgkolf'
 readingTime: '3min'
+tags: ["javascript"]
 image:
-  url: '/olive-sieve.webp'
+    url: '/src/assets/posts/javascript-destructuring.webp'
     alt: 'An siege full of olives in a field.'
-tags: ["javascript"]
 ---

 ### Destructuring Assignment